Finance glossary

 There are organizations dedicated to supporting victims of wire fraud.
 This can include your local authorities, the International Association for Asset Recovery, and the International Association of Prosecutors.

 When it comes to recovering wire fraud charges, you want to get in contact with a local lawyer or legal professional.
 They can help you walk through the necessary steps to recover losses from scammers.
+Legal professionals can provide guidance on how to recover losses from a wire transfer scam.

 Summary